jolegrand10/sortmp3/ReadMe.md

 Artist will be supplied by the folder name.
 Title will be extracted from the file name.

+## Information logging

+A log file is produced.
+Messages are directed both to standard output and to a file.
+The log file is limited in size (100k) and 3 versions are used with rotating log file policy.

 # Software

 ## cmdfix.py